 - Drug Box collection and destruction - Have old unused prescription drugs at home?
 Drop them off at any pharmacy or at the FLPD Secure Drop Box in Borough Hall.
 Don't put them in the trash or flush them down the toilet!

-The Community Policing Division consists of the following personnel:
+The Community Policing Division is commanded by Capt.
+Brian LaRosa and consists of the following personnel:

 |PO Gerard Graziano||Community Policing Officer / LEAD Instructor||201-564-6169|